jonnor/embeddedml/projects/dollar_tinyml/references/tinyml_trees.md

 Constraints
 Under 50% of RAM and FLASH for ML model
 2 kB of RAM and 16 kB FLASH
-Preferably would like to be closer to 25%, ie half this
+Preferably would like to be closer to 25%, ie 1 kB RAM and 8 kB FLASH

 Task
 Human Activity Detection